Top 10 Holiday Tips for Career Success

 My clients often express frustration after they’ve completed their interviews for a position they want.
 The common complaints include, “Why doesn’t the company call me back?” or “I feel like I have no power; all I can do is wait for an answer,” or “Can’t I do anything to make the employer say YES?”

 After working as a top-level Career Consultant for many years, and helping thousands of clients through the “interview maze,” here is what I can tell you: There is no “secret trick” or “magic bullet” that will get the employer to offer you the job!
-In fact, you’re probably already doing most of the right things in this process.

 You’ll be happy to know, however, that there are some strategies you can use to INFLUENCE the employer’s decision and FINESSE the process.
 Changing many of your small actions and approaches can actually make a big difference in the outcome of your interviews.

 Here are ten suggestions for navigating through the interview process and following-up:

 1. Set the stage for effective follow-up.
 The first strategy is to have a structured follow-up system in the first place (which most candidates do NOT).
 You should have a plan in place before you even get to the interview!
 This way, you’ll be able to “put the wheels in motion” immediately, and you won’t have to think about it!
 This step alone will relieve the pressure and decrease your anxiety.
 Plus, you’ll feel prepared, pro-active and more in control.
 Developing your follow-up strategy BEFORE the interview will even enhance your behavior DURING the interview.